24 July 2014 - Dingus Khan Latitude aftermath

 18 April - Dempseys, Cardiff

-And on 26 April, we are hosting a very special show at St. Jude's in Ipswich - a Dingus Khan acoustic performance, supported by Jack Rundell.
+On 2 May (rescheduled from 26 April), we are hosting a very special show at St. Jude's in Ipswich - a Dingus Khan acoustic performance, supported by Jack Rundell.
 Space will be very limited.
-Tickets available soon.
+Tickets available now.

 21 March 2014 - Dorian Wood's Rattle Rattle Chamber Orchestra